The 4% rule explained

 Does the 4% Rule Include Dividends?

-The rule is based on a 1994 study by .What I learned from studying the 4% rule is that it's a really good rule of thumb.
 Estimates on how long this withdrawal rate would take to exhaust a .04),” Tierney says .Still, the original 4 percent rule persists as a starting point, and some retirement experts are still comfortable suggesting similar withdrawal rates, with some caveats and new twists of their own.
+Learn how to calculate your personalized spending rate based on your time horizon, .To explain the role dividends play in the 4% rule, it’s important to understand what makes up the account from which you’ll be making retirement withdrawals.

 What Is The 4% Rule For Retirement Withdrawals?